 Various topics in economics.
 These may be one-time or occasional course offerings.
-Prerequisite: Dependent on specific course content

 ECN 3990 ADVANCED TOPICS - POLITICAL ECONOMY (3 credits)

 Course includes an analytical and critical paper written after attendance at the annual summer "Freedom Seminar" or through arranged directed study.